michlun/Cervical_cancer_cell_detection/README.md

 ## Usage

 The application has a Stremlit interface.
-It is available here:
+Please download some image from the sample_images folder of this repository to test it.It is available here:

 https://cancercell.streamlit.app

 Or clone the repository and launch streamlit: